-Trevor Callaghan is Senior Product Counsel for Europe with Google.
-Before joining Google in October 2005, Trevor worked as an assistant in the TMT & IP practice at Slaughter and May, which he joined on qualification in 1998.
-Trevor rides his bike to work and listens to loud rock music.
-He is also passionate about new technology, the development of internet-based services and the principle of free, open access to information.
+Trevor Callaghan is General Counsel at DeepMind.
+Trevor was previously a Legal Director at Google, working with a variety of Google legal teams globally across a range of operational and legal issues.
+Prior to moving in-house, Trevor worked at Slaughter and May, which he joined on qualification in 1998.
+Trevor is passionate about the benefits of all types of new technology, the development of internet-based services and the principle of free, open access to information.

 Richard Clayton has a background in software development, joint-owing the successful 1980s UK software house "Locomotive Software", which developed the system software for Amstrad's CPC Home Computers and the word processing software "LocoScript" for Amstrad's hugely successful PCW machines.
 In the 1990s he led the team that developed Turnpike, one of the first Windows based Internet access packages.
 In 1995 Locomotive was sold to Demon Internet, then the largest UK ISP, and Richard worked for Demon on software development and, increasingly, regulatory issues.
 In 2000 he became a researcher at the Computer Laboratory at the University of Cambridge and his PhD thesis on "Anonymity and Traceability in Cyberspace" was completed in 2005.
-Although he continues to consult for Demon and the ISP industry, he remains in academia at Cambridge with numerous publications on censorship, spam, and other "abuse-of-the-Internet" issues.
+He has continued in academia, researching issues around abuse, censorship and cybercrime.
+He is currently Director of the Cambridge Cybercrime Centre.

 Tom Coates currently works for Yahoo, promoting social media and social software and scheming up innovative new applications and products.
 Before that, he ran a small R&D team at BBC Radio & Music Interactive, working to make BBC media navigable, addressable and explorable, finding new models for engagement and annotation.
 Before that, he worked with UpMyStreet.com developing the geo-coded online community 'UpMyStreet Conversations'.
 Tom has also worked as Production Editor of TimeOut.com, developed online communities with the crew behind b3ta while working at emap, contributed film reviews to the BBC's films site and written for The Guardian.
 Photo by Joi.

 Alan Cox has been central to the development of the Linux kernel since its early days.
-He used to maintain the 2.2 branch of the Linux kernel and was the "second in command" after Linus Torvalds himself, before reducing his involvement to study for an MBA.
+He used to maintain the 2.2 branch of the Linux kernel and was the 'second in command' after Linus Torvalds himself, before reducing his involvement to study for an MBA.
 Alan is a security and IP policy advisor for FIPR.
+He has been awarded an honorary fellowship of the University of Wales: Trinity St David and an honorary doctorate and fellowship of the University of Swansea for his work on Linux and open source.
 Photo by Anna Bialkowska.